 Here’s what our document looks like:

-When your PDF is ready, let’s upload it to WebMerge.
-From the Documents page in WebMerge, click the New Document button then type in a name for the document.
-On the next step, choose Fillable PDF as the document type and then pick the PDF file from your computer.
+When your PDF is ready, let’s upload it to Documents.
+From the Documents page, click the New Document button then type in a name for the document.
+On the next step, choose I have a document I would like to use and then select the PDF file from your computer.

 After you’ve uploaded your PDF, you’ll be taken to the Settings tab for your document.
 On this page you can update things like the type of file that is produced and the name of the merged file.
-For this example, we’re going to generate a PDF and we’re going to include the Case Number in the file name.
+For this example, we’re going to generate a PDF and we’re going to include the First and Last Name in the file name.

-But first, we need to setup a Zap in Zapier so that we can setup the webhook in WebMerge.
+But first, we need to setup a Zap in Zapier so that we can setup the webhook in Documents.
 From inside Zapier, click the New Zap button.
-For the Trigger, you’re going to select WebMerge and then pick New Merged Document as the trigger.
+For the Trigger, you’re going to select Formstack Documents and then pick New Merged Document as the trigger.

-Zapier will have you authenticate your WebMerge account and then do a test merge.
+Zapier will have you authenticate your Documents account and then do a test merge.
 They’ll give you a URL to enter for your webhook.
-Take this URL and go back over to WebMerge and setup a New Webhook delivery.
+Take this URL and go back over to Documents and setup a New Webhook delivery.
 Enter the URL that Zapier gave you into the webhook setup.

 Once you’ve mapped the fields, follow the remaining steps and then activate the Zap.
 Now, you’re ready to setup that last piece of the puzzle and integrate with Salesforce.

-If you have not done so already, please install the WebMerge managed package from the AppExchange and follow the setup instructions here.
+If you have not done so already, please install the Documents managed package from the AppExchange and follow the setup instructions here.

 On the next step, you’re going to scroll down to the Field Mapping section on the page.
 This is where you’re going to match up the Salesforce fields with the merge fields that are in your template.
 For each merge field (listed on the left), go ahead and pick the corresponding SF field from the dropdown on the right.